 Delicious and Easy Egg Drop Soup recipe that tastes just like the restaurant version.
 Now you can make and enjoy one of your favorite Asian recipes at home with this tasty soup.

 If you’ve ever had a meal at an Asian restaurant, you know they include all kinds of sides and appetizers with the main dish—egg rolls, fried rice, and some egg drop soup!
-I’m so glad we finally have a recipe that tastes just like the restaurant!
+With this recipe, you can now make this delicious soup at home.

 Just like the restaurant!

 I LOVE, LOVE, LOVE Asian food.
-You’ve probably noticed this if you’ve been to the site before, since we’ve posted so many Asian-inspired recipes on here.
+You’ve probably noticed this if you’ve been to the site before, since we’ve posted so many Asian-inspired recipes on the site.

 One recipe we have yet to post (and which happens to be one of my favorites) is Egg Drop Soup.
 I admit it sounds a little weird, but oh boy is it delicious!